 Keep your drink order simple, and don’t spend more than a few seconds removing your jacket and preparing it to hand over to him or her.
 The cabin crew has a lot of other passengers to deal with, so the easier you make it for them, the better.

-To be social or not to be social: that is the question.
+To be social or not to be social: that is the question

 Many first class travelers are business people who need a quiet place to relax and get some work done.
-Some are normal people like you and me (with the same desire for peace and quiet).
+Most are normal people like you and me (with the same desire for peace and quiet).

 If you notice your seatmate doing any of the following, do not engage in conversation: